-Model (or "MOG"): Model of organization, management and control required by Article 6 of Legislative Decree No. 231/2001 adopted by VETROELITE PACKAGING S.r.l.
+Model (or ''MOG''): Model of organization, management and control required by Article 6 of Legislative Decree No. 231/2001 adopted by VETROELITE S.r.l.

-Supervisory Board (or "SB"): Internal body of the entity in charge of supervising the functioning and observance of the Model; the SB is also responsible for promoting the updating of the Model, indicating for this purpose to the Administrative Body the actions to be taken.
+Supervisory Board (''SB''): Internal body of the entity in charge of supervising the functioning and observance of the Model; the SB is also responsible for promoting the updating of the Model, indicating for this purpose to the Administrative Body the actions to be taken.

-Corporate Bodies: the Administrative Body, the Shareholders' Meeting and the Board of Statutory Auditors of Vetroelite Packaging S.R.L.
+Corporate Bodies: the Administrative Body, the Shareholders' Meeting and the Board of Statutory Auditors of VETROELITE S.r.l.

-Administrative Body (or "Management Body"): the Board of Directors (or B.o.D.) of VETROELITE PACKAGING S.R.L.
+Administrative Body (or ''management body''): the Board of Directors (or B.o.D.) of VETROELITE